Today’s Text: John 1:14

 “And she brought forth her firstborn Son, and wrapped Him in swaddling cloths, and laid Him in a manger, because there was no room for them in the inn” (Lk.
 2:7).

-If the baby in the manger were just another mortal, there would be little of significance to remember year after year.
-Even today, the number of babies entering the world via the sterile environment of a hospital is relatively small.
-Had the infant in the manger been nothing more than the offspring of poverty-stricken parents, there would be no reason to take particular notice.
+Please understand.
+If the baby in the manger had been just another mortal, there would be little of significance to remember about the birth year after year.
+Babies born under adverse circumstances are not uncommon.
+The number entering the world via the sterile environment of a hospital is relatively small even today, much less 2,000 years ago.

-Babies have no ability to choose the place of their birth, how they are clothed or where they sleep!
-There is nothing remarkable about a baby accepting circumstances over which it has no control.
+Babies have no ability to choose the place of their birth, how they are clothed or where they sleep.
+There is nothing remarkable about a baby accepting circumstances that he or she is incapable of changing.

-© Charles E. McCracken 2016, devotional comments only.
+Copyright © Charles E. McCracken 2016, devotional comments only.
 Repost/Reprint with permission from the author via Contact Form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added.)